Skip to main content

 Deploy to a shared network

-Publish your package to a live testnet.
-Two things change compared to gnodev: keys aren't auto-funded — you'll need test ugnot from a faucet — and each deploy is one explicit addpkg transaction instead of hot-reload on file save.
+Now publish your realm to a shared network so others can reach it.
+Two things change compared to gnodev: keys aren't auto-funded, so you'll need test ugnot from a faucet, and each deploy is one explicit addpkg transaction instead of hot-reload on file save.

 Network-chainid-remote